bkaravan/data-science-final/analysis/hypotheses/README.md

 ## Hypothesis testing component:
-the group must formulate a minimum of three distinct research hypotheses and test them using a statistical testing method.
+The group must formulate a minimum of three distinct research hypotheses and test them using a statistical testing method.

 1) First, we wanted to check the hypothesis that a movie's release date within a month's window can affect its worldwide gross.
 For that, we used an independent ttest for every month, comparing that month's worldwide gross to every other month gross combined.

-2) Second, we thought that it would be pretty straightforward but also valuable to check if there is any correlation between a movie's budget and its worldwide gross or its average rating.
+2) Second, we thought that it would be valuable to check if there is any correlation between a movie's budget and its worldwide gross or its average rating.
 For that, we used Pearson's correlation coefficient.

 3) Lastly, we wanted to explore the idea of directors affecting the average rating of the movie.
 Given that our data was mostly from the top charts of IMDB, we thought that if a director has at least 3 movies in our dataset, we can consider that director as a "top director".
 Then, we created a "ranking category" column for the movies, where a movie would be considered "high" if its rating is above the mean, and low otherwise.
 We used a chi-squared test to see if there is a statistically significant contingency of top directors and high rated movies.

 ## Description of the result
-and adequate complementary information describing and motivating your process:
-Why did you use this statistical test?
+We will answer the following question throughout the next section: Why did you use this statistical test?
 Which other tests did you consider or evaluate?
 What metric(s) did you use to measure success or failure, and why did you use it?
 What challenges did you face evaluating the model?
 Did you have to clean or restructure your data?

 ## What is your interpretation of the results?